 - Practice during the week ideas

-- Review ideas for the start of next lesson
+- Review ideas for the start of the next lesson

-- Different wording sets to take student beyond Solfege (using moveable Do)
+- Different wording sets to take students beyond Solfege (using moveable Do)

 - Enrichment activities for beginners, for a challenge, & lab time